Our student-centered Middle School program is designed to meet the needs of growing adolescents.

 6th Grade

-The April field trip is designed to enhance and solidify learning and close out the academic year collaboratively.
-Teachers work to select a destination that promotes learning experiences that are hands-on, collaborative and creative.
-Students visit relevant places designed to further their understanding of the topics studied during the school year.
+The April field trip is designed to enhance and solidify learning and to close the academic year collaboratively.
+Teachers work to select a destination that promotes learning experiences that are hands-on, collaborative, and enjoyable.
+The field trip is generally tied to the

-7th Grade
+7th & 8th Grade

 Middle School Signature Programs